khulnasoft/StartGPT-Cookbook/articles/techniques_to_improve_reliability.md

 #### Method

-In 2021, OpenAI researchers applied this technique to grade school math problems, using the following procedure:
+In 2021, StartGpt researchers applied this technique to grade school math problems, using the following procedure:

 - First, they fine-tuned a model on questions and solutions
 - For each problem in the training set, they generated 100 solutions